codekansas/codekansas.github.io/_posts/2016-07-18-generative.markdown

 # Modeling time-varying statistics

 As described above, there is some reason to think that an RBM model may learn higher-order correlations better than a traditional neural network.
 However, as they are conventionally described, they can't model time-varying statistics very well.
 For many applications this presents a serious drawback.
-The top answer on Quora for the question [Are Deep Belief Networks useful for Time Series Forecasting?](https://www.quora.com/Are-Deep-Belief-Networks-useful-for-Time-Series-Forecasting) is by Yoshua Bengio, who suggests looking at the work of his Ph.D. student, Nicolas Boulanger-Lewandowski, who wrote the tutorial that much of this blog post is modeled around.
-In particular, the paper [Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription][modeling-temporal-dependencies] and it's corresponding [tutorial][deeplearning-rnnrbm] provide a good demonstration of doing almost exactly what Andrej Karpathy's [blog post][karpathy-effectiveness] does, although instead of using RNNs to continually predict the next element of a sequence, it does something a little differrent.
+The top answer on Quora for the [question][deep-belief-networks] **Are Deep Belief Networks useful for Time Series Forecasting?** is by Yoshua Bengio, who suggests looking at the work of his Ph.D. student, Nicolas Boulanger-Lewandowski, who wrote the tutorial that much of this blog post is modeled around.
+In particular, the [paper][modeling-temporal-dependencies] **Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription** and it's corresponding [tutorial][deeplearning-rnnrbm] provide a good demonstration of doing almost exactly what Andrej Karpathy's [blog post][karpathy-effectiveness] does, although instead of using RNNs to continually predict the next element of a sequence, it does something a little differrent.

 The RNN-RBM uses an RNN to generate a visible and hidden bias vector for an RBM, and then trains the RBM normally (to reduce the energy of the model when initialized with those bias vectors and the visible vector at the first time step).
 Then the next visible vector is fed into the RNN and RBM, the RNN generated another set of bias vectors, and the RBM reduces the energy of that new configuration.
 This is repeated for the whole sequence.